 The leaders of the less than 2,000 residents of Dayton quickly came around to Rappleyea’s idea.
 The school superintendent agreed with the law but wanted to gain publicity for the town.
 Even Dayton’s prosecutors were in on the deal.
 The last piece of the puzzle was to find a defendant.
 Twenty-four-year-old John T. Scopes, a local high school science teacher and football coach, agreed to fill the roll since he wasn’t planning on staying in Dayton for the long term.
 No one was really concerned whether he had actually taught evolution to his students.
 The fact that he had been using the state-approved science textbook, which included a chapter on evolution, was deemed sufficient.
 A warrant was made for Scopes’ arrest, and word went out that the trial would begin in the summer.

 Although the rest of Tennessee was displeased with Dayton’s plan, 500 seats were added to the town’s courtroom for press and spectators, and loudspeakers were set up on the lawn outside and in four auditoriums around town.
 This proved necessary when the nation’s leading figures in the evolution debate hijacked the case from the local attorneys.
-William Jennings Bryan, a former congressman who had twice run for president before serving as secretary of state for Woodrow Wilson, took over the prosecution.
+William Jennings Bryan, a former congressman who had three times run for president before serving as secretary of state for Woodrow Wilson, took over the prosecution.
 Bryan had personally initiated the campaign against evolution in the United States; the Tennessee law was his first major success.

 Knowing that it would be the perfect forum to debate Bryan on the evolution and creationism issue, the great liberal lawyer Clarence Darrow wormed his way into the case as the defense attorney.
 While the press flooded into Dayton for the showdown between these two larger-than-life figures, a Chicago radio station broadcast the trial live—a first in America.